Writing

 • timeout (float, optional) – Wait this amount of seconds for confirmation.
 As this method operates in the background without waiting, this value is used to determine failure when retrying and doesn’t block, defaults to None

-You can’t access result, when using non-blocking setter as task is done in the background.
-You will, however, still get error message in the log in case of failure.
+When using non-blocking setter, you can’t access the result as task is done in background.
+However, you’ll still get error log message in case of a failure.

 ecomax.set_nowait("heating_target_temp", 65)